Auckland fog: Domestic flights cancelled, delayed

 Fog is affecting domestic air travel at Auckland Airport this morning.

-Auckland Airport confirmed about 16 domestic regional flights have been cancelled and four domestic regional flights delayed, due to the fog.
+Auckland Airport confirmed about 29 domestic regional flights have been cancelled and 29 domestic regional flights delayed, due to the fog.

 MetService meteorologist Tui McInnes said the fog was likely to clear mid or late morning.
 There was a band of fog stretching from Waikato to Northland, as far north as Kerikeri, this morning, he said.